-Indirect (F&A) cost recovery will be allowed at the BoR rate, i.e. 25% of salaries, wages, and fringe benefits.
+RAP awards are typically funded with BoR cost-share funds and as such indirect (F&A) cost recovery will be allowed at the BoR rate, i.e. 25% of salaries, wages, and fringe benefits.
 Unrecovered indirect is allowable (and recommended) cost sharing.
+The LaSPACE/La NASA EPSCoR program management team may choose to use any available NASA funds to support a RAP project, and in such instances the proposing institution agrees to retain the BoR indirect rate charges and cost restrictions, as originally proposed.